FRex/unicode-analyze-page/README.md

 prefilled but it's not plaintext in the URL (it looks base 64 encoded, which for Unicode input makes it shorter in URL than URL encoding done by browser).
 Does a request for every update if there are new characters not previously seen in the input (but this data is cached so typing `ab` does 2 requests, and `aa` just 1).
 2. [https://unicodemap.org/search.asp](https://unicodemap.org/search.asp) - limit of 1000 characters,
-splits BMP characters (e.g. emojis) into surrogate pairs, doesn't update in real time, has no CJK character meaning.
+splits non-BMP characters (e.g. emojis) into surrogate pairs, doesn't update in real time, has no CJK character meaning.
 Provides a link with your input prefilled.
 3. [https://devina.io/unicode-analyser](https://devina.io/unicode-analyser) - updates in real time,
 has more info than just codepoint values, fast, but still no CJK meaning data.
 No way to make a link